pottekkat/personal-website/content/posts/twentysomethings.md

 Accepting you can't catch 'em all helps you alleviate the burden of reaching goals and instead focus on the pursuit.
 And that's all that needs to matter.

 Life is continuous self-discovery.
 People think that the more they travel, read, and experience life, the more they learn about the world.
 But it is more true that they learn about themselves.

+Writing this post was also an attempt at self-discovery.
+My original intention was to publish it on my 26th birthday—nearly 10 months ago—but it took a lot more reflecting and refining than I anticipated to get it to its current form.
+Many ideas presented here weren't fully formed when I began, but I learned to articulate them over time.

-Hopefully, what you read here sounded reasonable, at least partly, enough to cherry-pick and apply to your pursuit of self-discovery.
+Hopefully, these ideas sounded reasonable, at least partly, enough to cherry-pick and apply to your own pursuit of self-discovery.